magento/pagebuilder-docs/docs/viewports/introduction.md

 ## How viewport properties work

 First, the user clicks the `mobile` viewport button.
 This changes the stage width accordingly.
 The user then opens a form for a content type that defines a viewport property field.
 The user adds a value to the field and clicks the Save button on the form.
-Page Builder saves that value _with_ the viewport.
+Page Builder saves that value _with_ the viewport, which connects it to the breakpoint.

 Later, when rendering content for the frontend, Page Builder starts generating styles for the content types on the page.
-The viewport properties that were saved with a viewport (in the form) are added to the media query from the `media` node in the `view.xml` file.
+When Page Builder gets to the viewport properties it adds, it adds them to a media query on the frontend that is defined in the viewport `media` node of the `view.xml` configuration.

-Finally, Page Builder adds all its content type styles — for both viewport properties and common properties — to an internal stylesheet on the page.
-So when the viewport of a device matches the media queries assigned to the content properties, responsive changes happen.
+Finally, Page Builder adds all its content type styles — for both viewport properties and common properties — to an internal stylesheet on the page (see [Internal stylesheets](../styles/introduction.md#internal-stylesheets)).
+So when the viewport of a device matches the media queries assigned to the viewport properties, those properties change accordingly.

+If this is all a bit confusing right now, don't worry.
+These things will become clear later in this topic as you learn about the parts of the viewport architecture.

+**The main takeaway**: Viewports are what make breakpoint-specific properties possible.

 ## How viewports work